Redefining your success story in business…do whatever it takes?!

 (Keith Cunningham, The Road Less Stupid, pg.
 281)

-In summary, to become successful in life and in business is not a linear line and does not happen overnight!
+In summary, to become successful in life and business is not a linear line and does not happen overnight!
 It takes hours of hard work, dedication, focus, perseverance, agility and so much more.

-Success and how one defines success, is deeply personal.
-It takes some thinking, clarity on the underlying reasons for wanting to embark on a certain journey with a business, understanding that ‘failure’ is as much part of the process as achieving goals… in closing be careful about who one takes advice from.
+Success and how one defines success is deeply personal.
+It takes some thinking, clarity on the underlying reasons for wanting to embark on a certain journey with a business, and understanding that ‘failure’ is as much part of the process as achieving goals… in closing be careful about who one takes advice from.
 Whose voice are you listening to?
 Is this advice ‘free of charge’?
 Free advice is most often very dangerous and not always in one’s own best interest.

 In the words of one of my coaching clients after a coaching session, I asked what value the person got from the coaching slot and this was his response: